EmaSuriano/gatsby-starter-mate/README.md

 Regarding the projects and social links the process is the same!
 Contentful is really easy to learn so don't be afraid of breaking everything, remember that you can restore to the start point by running `yarn setup` 😄

+## Tracking with Google Analytics - Optional 📈

+This starter has the analytics plugin inside the `gatsby-config`, so the only need to do in order to enable it is to provide the `Tracking Id` for your site (starts with `UA-`).
+Just set a new variable inside your `.env` file called `ANALYTICS_ID` and analytics wil be turn on automatically 😄

 ## Update your Starter 💡

 In case you cloned this repository before and you want all the latest changes of it, you can execute the following command to update the code in your repository with the one in this repository: